inferno-framework/inferno-framework.github.io/docs/writing-tests/test-inputs-outputs.md

 end
 ```

+## Outputs

-## Defining Outputs
+#### Defining Outputs
 The `output` method defines an output.
 It is used in a test's definition block
 to define which outputs a test provides, and within a test's `run` block to
 assign a value to an output.
-Multiple outputs can be defined/assigned at once.
+Multiple outputs can be defined and assigned at once.

 ```ruby
 test do